MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 The primary workspace of SEMM is the [Surface IT Toolkit](surface-it-toolkit.md), which contains the new [Surface UEFI Configurator](surface-it-toolkit-uefi-config.md).

-You can use Surface UEFI Configurator to:
+Use Surface UEFI Configurator to create

-- Create Windows Installer (.msi) packages to enroll Surface devices into SEMM and manage UEFI firmware settings for enrolled devices.
+Windows Installer (.msi) packages for the following tasks:

+enroll Surface devices into SEMM and manage UEFI firmware settings for enrolled devices. enroll Surface docks into SEMM and manage UEFI firmware settings for enrolled docks.

 - Use WinPE images to enroll, configure, and unenroll SEMM on a Surface device.
 - Create DFI packages to enroll Surface Hub devices into SEMM and manage UEFI firmware settings for enrolled Surface Hub devices.
-- Create Windows Installer (.msi) packages to enroll Surface docks into SEMM and manage UEFI firmware settings for enrolled docks.

 These packages contain a configuration file that specifies the UEFI settings.
 SEMM packages also contain a certificate that's installed and stored in firmware and is used to verify the signature of configuration files before UEFI settings are applied.

 <!--
 >[!TIP]
 >You can now use Surface UEFI Configurator and SEMM to manage ports on Surface Dock 2 or Surface Thunderbolt 4 Dock.
-To learn more, see [Secure Surface Dock ports with SEMM](secure-surface-dock-ports-semm.md).-->
+To learn more, see [Secure Surface Dock ports with SEMM](secure-surface-dock-ports-semm.md).

 You can use the Microsoft Surface UEFI Configurator tool in two modes:

 - [Surface UEFI Configuration Package](#configuration-package).
 Use this mode to create a Surface UEFI configuration package to enroll a Surface device in SEMM and to configure UEFI settings on enrolled devices.
 - [Surface UEFI Recovery Request](#recovery-request).
-Use this mode to unenroll a Surface device from SEMM.
+Use this mode to unenroll a Surface device from SEMM.-->

 ### Configuration package